boazbk/tcs/lec_08a_restricted_models.md

 We leave it to the reader as (again a very good!) exercise to verify that in all three cases the grammars we produce  capture the same function as the original expression.

 It turns out that CFG's are strictly more powerful than regular expressions.
-In particular, as we've seen,  the "matching parenthesis" function   $MATCHPAREN$ can be computed by a context free grammar, whereas, as shown in [regexpparn](){.ref}, it cannot be computed by regular expressoins.
+In particular, as we've seen,  the "matching parenthesis" function   $MATCHPAREN$ can be computed by a context free grammar, whereas, as shown in [regexpparn](){.ref}, it cannot be computed by regular expressions.
 However, there are some simple languages that are _not_ captured by context free grammars, as can be shown via the following version of [pumping](){.ref}

-> # {.theorem title="Context-free pumping lemma" #cfgpumping}
+> # {.theorem title="Context-free pumping lemma (optional)" #cfgpumping}
 Let $(V,R,s)$ be a CFG over $\Sigma$, then there is some $n_0\in \N$ such that for every $x \in \Sigma^*$ with $|\sigma|>n_0$, if $\Phi_{V,R,s}(x)=1$ then $x=abcde$ such that $|b|+|c|+|d| \leq n_1$, $|b|+|d| \geq 1$, and $\Phi_{V,R,s}(ab^kcd^ke)=1$ for every $k\in \N$.

 > # {.proof data-ref="cfgpumping"}